DariaClem/Reverse-Polish-notation/README.md

 ``` assembly
 x 1 let x -14 div
 ```
-2. Let an instruction in the assembly language of the considered arithmetic processor be given as input.
+2. You are given as input an instruction in the assembly language of the considered arithmetic processor.
 It is requested to be displayed in the standard output the evaluation of the instruction. (***Note***: in the instruction there are no variables, it only contains integers and operations.
 It is guaranteed that all operations will be unsigned).

 _Example:_